Assemblies and Conferences

 Concussion Protocol The TDSB, in response to Ministry of Education direction, has created a policy and protocol to ensure students suffering from a concussion return to learn, and return to play in a progressive and supervised way.
 There is a role for the physician, parents/guardians, students, teachers, and administration.
 It is important that parents/guardians inform the school immediately if their child has sustained a head injury.
 Parents/guardians can expect to receive support, information, and various forms to ensure a student does not return to full capacity until they are symptom free.

-M-Week takes place in December, and again in June.
+M-Days take place in November, and again in May.
 The school day is modified to allow for longer classes.
 This allows for specific curriculum expectations or evaluations to take place.
-For example, lab experiments, presentations, teacher-student conferences, excursions, or evaluations often take place during an M-Week class.
-Students have 2 classes per day during M-Week, rather than the typical 4 classes.
+For example, lab experiments, presentations, teacher-student conferences, excursions, or evaluations often take place during an M-Day class.
+Students have 2 classes per day during M-Days, rather than the typical 4 classes.
 Students will begin their first class of the day at either 8:45 or 9:55, depending on specific class expectations.
 Likewise, students will end their day at either 2:30 or 3:25, depending on specific class expectations.
-Teachers will share M-Week expectations with students prior to M-Week beginning, and students will be given a blank schedule to record such expectations.
+Teachers will share M-Day expectations with students prior to M-Days beginning, and students will be given a blank schedule to record such expectations.

-M-Week is often stressful for students, with many projects, assignments, and evaluations to juggle.
+M-Days are often stressful for students, with many projects, assignments, and evaluations to juggle.
 Talk with your child to make sure they know what is expected of them and that they know where they need to be, and when.
-Specific M-Week classes are listed on the calendar (i.e. M1 A/C indicates M-Week Schedule, Class A is Period 1, and Class C is Period 2).
+Specific M-Day classes are listed on the calendar (i.e. M1 A/C indicates M-Day Schedule, Class A is Period 1, and Class C is Period 2).

 Parent Concern Protocol